 The new reality is that large numbers of young families are electing to stay in New York, because the city, if you can afford it, is now a pretty incredible place to raise kids.
 And more families sticking around means more businesses, services, and spaces for kids and their parents.
 (Perhaps you’ve noticed the world-class parks that have sprouted on the Manhattan and Brooklyn waterfronts over the last decade, the newly-opened play space or after-school spot in your neighborhood, or the throngs of people streaming out of Madison Square Garden or Barclays Center following a performance of Sesame Street Live! or Disney on Ice.)

 [Editor's note: An earlier version of this post was published in July 2019.
-We are presenting it again here as part of our summer 2019 Best of Brick week.]
+We are presenting it again here as part of our holiday 2019 Best of Brick week.]

 That said, some areas of the city are more family-friendly than others.
 Logically, one of the big determinants of where families enjoy living is where they can have space.
 (Although yes, people can, and do, make living in a small space as a family work.)

 A snapshot of Manhattan three-bedroom, two-bath apartments on the market

 Assuming a three-bedroom, two-bath apartment is ideal for a New York City family, we asked real estate data and analytics company Perchwell, to identify neighborhoods in Manhattan with the greatest number of that type of apartment for sale and for rent, the median cost and rent, as well as how many are currently available in each category.
 (We’ll be tackling family-friendly Brooklyn and Queens neighborhoods in posts to come.)

 Obviously, what’s friendly to your family may be less-friendly to someone else’s, but generally, factors that can make living with kids in the city easier include school quality, green space, ease of transportation, and other families.